 For children, help from parents is essential.
 Parents are advised to encourage the child to become independent and to fulfill the child’s normal responsibilities, particularly attending school.
 Allowing the child to avoid activities may actually increase the child’s anxiety.
 Parents can help the child manage pain during daily activities by praising and rewarding the child’s independent and responsible behaviors.
 For example, parents could reward the child by scheduling special time with the child or a special outing.
 Involving school personnel can help.
 Arrangements can be made to let the child rest briefly in the nurse's office during the school day, then return to class after 15 to 30 minutes.
 The nurse can sometimes allow the child to call a parent, who should encourage the child to stay in school.

-Usually, chronic or recurring abdominal pain is functional pain (that is, people have pain but no specific physical disorder and no other gastrointestinal problem).
+Usually, chronic or recurring abdominal pain is centrally mediated (that is, people have pain but no specific physical disorder and no other gastrointestinal problem).

 Symptoms that require a doctor’s immediate attention include a high fever, loss of appetite or weight, pain that awakens the person, blood in stool or urine, jaundice, severe nausea and vomiting, difficulty swallowing, and swelling of the legs and/or abdomen.

 Blood and urine tests are usually done to check for disorders that may cause the pain.

 Additional tests are needed only if people have abnormal test results, warning signs, or symptoms of a specific disorder.